wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.2 =
+* PLEASE DOWNLOAD THE NEW DESIGN FILES ON UPDATE IF YOU ARE USING V3.
+* Fix - Cart Popup Widget
+* Fix - Add to Cart, now updates widget and menu
+* Fix - Email Newsletter button added to submit, formatting improved.
+* Fix - All widgets formatting improved.
+* Fix - Shortcode for selected items corrected for new version.
+* Fix - Product type 5 and 6 now show the previous price and crossed out.
+* Fix - Return to page after add to cart, message fixed to include product name.
+* Fix - Paging and per page linking corrected.
+* Fix - Paging, only showing five pages at a time now.
+* Fix - Custom inquiry link now working.
+* Fix - Third Party and send emails from admin fixed for order confirmations.
+* New Feature - Auto completion added for the search widget within the store.
 = 3.0.1 =
 * +Fix for jQuery loading in Firefox.
 * +Fix for guest checkout